Nutrafol Side Effects: For Men and Women

-Nutrafol is an over the counter supplement, including Nutrafol Women and Men, to support healthy hair growth.
 But it gets far more specific in terms of treating hair loss – it addresses the multiple factors involved, with a range of supplements for postpartum hair loss, for peri and postmenopausal women and for vegans, too.

-In doing so, Nutrafol covers the main causes of hair loss and hair thinning – but in a targeted way, to promote optimal hair health.
 We’re all different, and our hair loss is typically triggered by different things.
 So Nutrafol hair supplements help you figure out what’s causing yours, and how you can address it.

 The most common factors affecting hair health and causes of hair loss are: